Faieee/final_project/README.md

 ![age_boxplot](https://user-images.githubusercontent.com/68654746/199134388-9dcec6d1-b5b2-418f-8d81-8e6374b94f8e.jpg)

-2. Country is expected to yield higher incomes in 1st world and capitalist countries.
+2. Country is expected to yield higher incomes in 1st world and capitalist countries of origin.

 3. Education Level is expected to yield the lowest results at the extremes (high school or less, and doctorate).
 With doctorates, many students are earning poverty-level wages by working for professors, or they major in something esoteric that does not connect to the labor force.
 We would expect the Master’s degree holders to earn the most, followed by the Bachelor’s degree.
 The Associates may or may not hit the threshold of $50K.
 The AA degree may be a border zone where $50K begins for some people.

 ![edu](https://user-images.githubusercontent.com/68654746/198147358-63467d2c-804e-4cb9-a200-0aeeb12a480e.jpg)
 ![image (3)](https://user-images.githubusercontent.com/68654746/198133670-6c39e672-a49c-47a1-a48a-fae35c1d9b52.png)

-4. Gender may be related in non-U.S. countries where the mother is more expected to stay home with children and/or work part-time.
+4. Gender may be related in non-U.S. countries where the mother is more expected to stay home with children and/or work part-time, but we do not suspect it will matter much in the U.S.

 ![sex](https://user-images.githubusercontent.com/68654746/198148017-d793c45f-306d-41a4-9923-409c5be9b3d8.jpg)
 ![relationship](https://user-images.githubusercontent.com/68654746/198147622-6482ade6-3172-4f52-b260-f854a51b48b3.jpg)